 Step 2: Pulse in some chilled vegetable shortening followed with some chilled vegan butter.

 Step 3: Add a few tablespoons of ice cold water and bingo, that's the ingredients part done.

-Step 4: Tip the dough on to you counter and bring it together to form a disc.
-Try not to “handle” the dough too much, just enough to bring it together (See Recipe Notes).
+Step 4: Tip the dough on to your counter and bring it together to form a disc.
+Try to "handle" the dough as little as possible, just enough to bring it together (See Recipe Notes).
 Wrap it in film and chill in the refrigerator for 30 minutes and up to 24 hours.

 Steps 5 and 6: Before using, let it sit out on the counter for 10 minutes to soften before rolling out into a large circle.
 You need enough to have a good inch hanging over the edge of your pie tin.

 Steps 7 and 8: I then drape the dough over my rolling pin and lay it over my pie tin allowing the dough to naturally fall in to the tin.
 Allow the weight of the dough to fill out all the "corners" of the pan.
 Don't stretch the dough or you'll end up with tears or your baked pie crust might shrink.

 Steps 9 and 10: Cut the surplus dough with kitchen scissors leaving about a half-inch over the edge of the pan rim.
 I tuck my excess dough underneath and then press with the prongs of a fork.
 Nothing fancy but if you are creative, go to town with something prettier.

 Pop the prepared crust in the fridge until you are ready to use it.
 You may need to blind bake it - it will depend on the pie recipe you are working on.